dahlo/audiobook-chapter-splitter/README.md

 # audiobook-chapter-splitter

 A tool to split monolithic audiobook files into one file per chapter.
-Based on speech recognition (whisper or vosk) and finding a user defined keyword to separate chapter.
+Based on speech recognition (whisper or vosk) and finding a user defined keyword to separate chapters.
 Inspired by Dan Gravell's blog post [Splitting audiobooks into chapters with AI and crossed fingers](https://www.blisshq.com/music-library-management-blog/2021/01/22/splitting-audiobooks-chapters-ai/).

+The steps can be summarized as follows:
+1. Transcribe the audiobook file using a speech recognition tool to a srt file.
+1. Use `grep` to find the keyword that separates chapters and the timestamps they occur at.
+1. Use `ffmpeg` to split the audiobook file into one file per chapter based on the timestamps.

 ## Prerequisites